CEA-MetroCarac/fitspy/doc/user_guide/gui.rst

 The main Figure widget displays the loaded spectra and allows manipulation of baseline and peaks models with the mouse.

 The standard navigation toolbar from *Matplotlib* allows panning, zooming and saving the current figure.
-The function associated with the |home|
-icon has been reconfigured to allow the figure rescaling on the current displayed spectrum.
+In the Tkinter GUI, the function associated with the |home| icon has been reconfigured to allow the figure rescaling on the current displayed spectrum.

 .. |home| image:: ../_static/home.png